 - Please continue to wear a mask, social distance, and wash your hands.

 - With most COVID-19 vaccines, you will need two shots in order for them to work.
 If you are told you need two shots, make sure you come back for your scheduled second dose.

 - It takes time for your body to build protection after any vaccination.
 COVID-19 vaccines that require 2 shots may not protect you until a week or two after your second shot.
 Please allow up to a week or two for the single dose vaccine to take effect.

 Common side effects include:

-The potential side effects below mean the vaccine is working to help teach your body how to fight COVID-19 if you are exposed.
-For most people, side effects will last no longer than a day or two.
+The potential side effects below mean the vaccine is helping your body learn how to fight COVID-19 if you are exposed.
+For most people, side effects will last no longer than one to two days.
 Having these types of side effects does NOT mean that you have COVID-19.